walking-octopus/cathode-tube/README.md

 $  clickable script fetch-dev
 ```

-The project uses bundled NodeJS, so you'd have to download for each architecture you'll need
+The project uses bundled NodeJS, so you'd have to download it for each architecture you'll build for.
 ```
 $  clickable build --libs nodejs --arch armhf;
 $  clickable build --libs nodejs --arch amd64;